-Beeba Boys is not the kind of movie that yoid expect from director Deepa Mehta in that it’s a violent movie about gangsters.
-It is a movie you’d expect from her though in thay its a movie with a pretty clear message and moral stance.
+Beeba Boys is not the kind of movie that you’d expect from director Deepa Mehta in that it’s a violent movie about gangsters.
+It is a movie you’d expect from her, though, in that it’s a movie with a pretty clear message and moral stance.

-Despite a trailer that makes it look like Goodfellas crossed with The Wolf of Wallstreet it turns out the movie is… Well actually it’s kinda like that.
-If you only watch the first act of the film you might think it glorifies gang violence but when you watch the rest of the story unfold you’ll realize that the opposite is true.
+Despite a trailer that makes it look like Goodfellas crossed with The Wolf of Wallstreet, it turns out the movie is… Well, actually, it’s kind of like that.
+If you only watch the film’s first act, you might think it glorifies gang violence, but when you watch the rest of the story unfold, you’ll realize that the opposite is true.

-The main characters of the movie, the self-proclaimed Beeba Boys –“Good Boys” is the direct translation– are a flashy, violent, Indo-Canadian gang operating in Vancouver who are on high on life and themselves and about to take on the existing kingpin of Indo-Canadian crime in a gang war.
-As with those other movies things start out going well for the Beebas and when things are going well they’re going great, but when things start to go poorly they start to go horribly.
+The movie’s main characters, the self-proclaimed Beeba Boys –“Good Boys” is the direct translation– are flashy, violent, Indo-Canadian gang operating in Vancouver who are high on life and themselves and about to take on the existing kingpin of Indo-Canadian crime in a gang war.
+As with those other movies, things start out going well for the Beebas, and when things are going well, they’re going great, but when things start to go poorly, they start to go _horribly_.

 The leader of the Beebas, Jeet, lives the high life of crime wearing bespoke suits and keeping a white girlfriend in a penthouse apartment, but also lives with his parents and cares for his infant son, a fact that causes no small amount of family drama.

-Randeep Hooda plays Jeet and does a good job of getting across both the good Sikh and ruthless gangster sides of the character.
-Jeet does his best to do his best by those he loves but ultimately destroys the lives of those around him.
+Randeep Hooda plays Jeet and does a good job of getting across both the character’s good Sikh and ruthless gangster sides.
+Jeet does his best to do his best for those he loves but ultimately destroys the lives of those around him.